immywing/go-to-do-app/readme.md

 ## API

+- v1 <pr>The API spec can found at http://localhost:8081/v1/swagger-ui</pr>
-<pr>The API spec can found at http://localhost:8081/swagger-ui</pr>
+- v2 <pr>The API spec can found at http://localhost:8081/v2/swagger-ui</pr>

-## Key Design Decisions

-### Phase 3

-- Approaching the update to the api as a breaking change.
-- Treating updates as specific to a user id.
-User "123" is not able to access or update items from their ownership to another user.
-Nor can they access items belonging to another user.
-That said, at this level of implementation, there is no guard via the CLI or api access, to ensure a user is their assigned user id.

 ## Wishlist